Artistan/pool/.junie/guidelines.md

 ### Repository layout and Pages deployment options
 Jekyll isolated from app dependencies.
 Two supported patterns for GitHub Pages:

-1) docs/ folder on default branch (simple, plugin-restricted):
-- Place the Jekyll site in `/docs` on the default branch.
-- In GitHub repo settings > Pages, set Source to "Deploy from a branch", Branch: `main` (or default), Folder: `/docs`.
-- Use the GitHub Pages default Jekyll environment (restricted plugin set).
-Prefer the `github-pages` gem to match Pages runtime.

-2) gh-pages branch or Actions workflow (full control):
+1) gh-pages branch or Actions workflow (full control):
 - Build with Actions and publish the HTML output to the `gh-pages` branch (or to the Pages artifact).
 - This allows non-whitelisted plugins/themes.
 Example minimal steps in Actions:
     - Setup Ruby